hozuki/Bulletproof/README.md

 ## License

-Bulletproof employs [The MIT License](http://mitlicense.org).
+Bulletproof uses [The MIT License](http://mitlicense.org).
 A copy of it can be found [here](LICENSE.md).

-Part of Bulletproof uses modifications based on [`webgl-utils.js`](//github.com/KhronosGroup/WebGL/blob/master/sdk/demos/common/webgl-utils.js).
+A part of Bulletproof uses modifications based on [`webgl-utils.js`](//github.com/KhronosGroup/WebGL/blob/master/sdk/demos/common/webgl-utils.js).
 Its license file can be found [here](docs/license/webgl-utils.txt).